Kaine’s son placed on probation in Minnesota Trump protest

 ST. PAUL, Minn.
 (AP) — Virginia Sen. Tim Kaine’s youngest son has been placed on probation and ordered to pay $236 in fines and fees in connection with his arrest following a rally for President Donald Trump in Minnesota.

 Linwood “Woody” Kaine, 25, of Minneapolis, was among eight people arrested in the St. Paul rally in March.
 He pleaded guilty to a charge of obstructing the legal process and received a 90-day sentence, with 86 days suspended.
 He served four days in jail.

 Two other misdemeanor charges were dismissed Dec.
 11.

 A criminal complaint said Kaine and others changed into black clothing during the rally and entered the Capitol.
-One person threw a smoke bomb.
 The complaint said Kaine was among those who ran away and resisted arrest.